Kelechi-Okorie/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 File 7-update_dictionary.py - replaces or adds key/value in a dictionary
 File 8-simple_delete.py - deletes a key in a dictionary
 File 9-multiple_by_2.py - returns a new dictionary with values multiplied by 2
 File 10-best_score.py - returns a key with biggest integer value
+File 11-multiply_list_map.py - returns a list with all values mu